Back to Blog

 The honest truth is that no AI tool is perfect.
 They all miss moments sometimes, and they all suggest clips that aren't actually that great.
 The goal isn't to automate clipping entirely.
 It's to reduce the time you spend scrubbing through footage so you can focus on actually making content.

-The streamers who consistently post clips aren't spending hours in their VODs.
-They've found a workflow that works for them: some combination of tools, viewers who clip for them, and efficient editing habits.
+The streamers who consistently post clips aren't spending hours in their VODs or editing software.
+They've found a workflow that works for them: some combination of AI tools, viewers who clip for them, and efficient habits.

 Figure out what works for your content and budget, and don't overthink it.
 The best clipping tool is the one you actually use.